 Gender Gaps in Equity Crowdfunding: Evidence from a Randomized Field Experiment

-While prior research shows a significant gender gap in traditional equity financing, with mostly male investors who prefer male founders, emerging evidence indicates that gender gaps in funding may not translate to rewards-based crowdfunding, where female entrepreneurs may have an advantage, particularly with female investors.
-We seek to examine founder gender preferences in the context of equity crowdfunding, which represents a direct counterpart to traditional equity financing and which is a “higher-stakes” context than rewards-based crowdfunding.
-More specifically, we explore whether founder gender preferences, if they exist, vary based on the gender and the experience of the investor.
+While prior research in traditional equity financing shows that male founders are preferred, emerging evidence in low-stakes crowdfunding (e.g., rewards-based crowdfunding) indicates that female entrepreneurs may have an advantage, particularly with female investors.
+We seek to examine whether investors in high-stakes equity crowdfunding, which includes elements from both traditional equity financing and low-stakes crowdfunding, respond differently to male and female founders.
+Specifically, we examine whether founder gender preferences, if they exist, vary based on the gender and the experience of the investor.
 Through a randomized field experiment, we find that inexperienced female investors are significantly more interested (138%) in ventures with female founders than those with male founders; however, we do not observe founder gender preferences among experienced female investors.
-For male investors, we do not observe differences in interest in investing based on founder gender or investor experience.
-We thus confirm that the gender gaps observed in traditional equity funding do not apply to equity crowdfunding.
-Further, we theorize that the mechanisms proposed in previous research in low-stakes crowdfunding decision contexts, such as the use of founder gender as a heuristic and participation in activism homophily, that drive female investors to prefer female founders may not apply to experienced investors in higher-stakes equity crowdfunding.
-The results from a follow-up survey of the study participants provide support for our theoretical arguments.
+For male investors, we do not observe differences in interest based on founder gender or investor experience.
+Thus, we confirm that the gender gaps observed in traditional equity financing are ameliorated in the equity crowdfunding context.
+Further, we identify a boundary condition to the preference for female founders reported in earlier work involving low-stakes crowdfunding.
+In high-stakes crowdfunding, investor experience serves as a contingency that reduces female investors’ preference for female founders, potentially because of the weakening effects of activism homophily and the lower reliance on heuristics as investor experience increases.

 Keywords: new ventures; gender gaps; entrepreneurial finance; crowdfunding; randomized field experiment